pubnub/rust/README.md

 The `no_std` support is limited by the implementation details of the SDK.

-The SDK uses the `alloc` crate to allocate memory for some operations, whic means that certain targets aren't supported.
+The SDK uses the `alloc` crate to allocate memory for some operations, which means that certain targets aren't supported.
 Additionally, as we provide a synchronous API, we use some parts of the `alloc::sync` module, which is also not supported in certain `no_std` environments.